Women's Big Bash League

-The Women's Big Bash League (WBBL) also known as Weber WBBL for sponsorship reasons, is the Australian professional Women's Twenty20 Cricket league.
-The WBBL replaced the Australian Women's Twenty20 Cup, which ran from the 2007–08 season through to 2014–15.
-The competition features eight city-based franchises, branded identically to the men's Big Bash League (BBL).
+The Women's Big Bash League (WBBL), also known as Weber WBBL for sponsorship reasons, is a professional Women's Twenty20 cricket league in Australia.
+Established in 2015, it replaced the Australian Women's Twenty20 Cup, which ran from 2009–10 season to 2014–15.
+The competition features eight city-based franchises and is branded identically to the Big Bash League (BBL).
+Originally running alongside the BBL, the tournament was held in December to February before moving to a standalone schedule for the 2019–20 season onwards.
+It has since been held sometime between October and December.
+It is regarded as having "changed the landscape of women's cricket" and was the first domestic T20 franchise competition for women.

-The league, which originally ran alongside the BBL, has experienced a steady increase in media coverage and popularity since its inception, moving to a fully standalone schedule for 2019-20.
-In 2018, ESPNcricinfo included the inaugural season in its 25 Moments That Changed Cricket series, calling it "the tournament that kick-started a renaissance".

-The Melbourne Renegades are the current champions, having won in 2024-25.
-The collective performance of the Sydney Sixers and the Sydney Thunder in the league's initial years—combining for four championships in the first six seasons—has partially echoed the dominance of New South Wales in the Women's National Cricket League (WNCL), the 50-over counterpart of the WBBL.
+The collective performance of the Sydney Sixers and the Sydney Thunder in the league's initial years—combining for four titles in the first six seasons—has partially echoed the dominance of New South Wales in the Women's National Cricket League (WNCL), the 50-over counterpart of the WBBL, though neither have won a title since the 2020–21 season.
+The current champions are the Hobart Hurricanes, who won the 2025–26 season after defeating the Perth Scorchers by 8 wickets in the final.

 History

 Women's International Cricket League

 In early 2014, the formation of an international women's Twenty20 competition, based around the franchise model of the Indian Premier League was announced.
-Headed by former Australian cricketer Lisa Sthalekar and Australian businessman Shaun Martyn, the proposal involved six privately owned Singapore-based teams with players earning over $US40,000 per season.
+Headed by former Australian cricketer Lisa Sthalekar and Australian businessman Shaun Martyn, the proposal involved six privately owned Singapore-based teams with players earning over $US4000 per season.

 There was strong support from top female players for the Women's International Cricket League (WICL) concept, and backing was sought from the International Cricket Council, while former international cricketers Geoff Lawson and Clive Lloyd were on the board of the organisation.

 The concept was dealt a blow in early June, when the England and Wales Cricket Board announced that they would refuse to release centrally contracted English players.
 At the same time, Cricket Australia (CA) announced it would not endorse the WICL either.
 Both organisations expressed concern that the tournament was not being run by a national cricket board, but a private company.